“And we know that all things work together for good to them that love God, to them who are the called according to his purpose.” (Rom. 8:28)

 Those that God foreloved, predestinated, and called were all “justified” (declared righteous) by the work of Jesus Christ on the cross.
 Jesus was made to be sin for us that we might be made the righteousness of God in him (2 Cor.
 5:21).
 All of God’s children (who have no righteousness of their own, just filthy rags before God, Isaiah 64:6) have received the imputed righteousness of Jesus Christ on their eternal account before God.
 All the foreloved and predestinated elect have been justified in the sight of God by the work of Jesus Christ on the cross.
 Then, the final act of the covenant of redemption is for the elect to be “glorified”.
 The people that God foreloved and predestinated before the world began, were called by the Spirit in their life, were justified by Christ on the cross, all of those same elect will finally be conformed into the image of Jesus Christ and brought into heaven to be eternally with the Lord.
 Our bodies are sinful and vile, and therefore, our bodies must be changed into the image of Jesus Christ to be fit to live in heaven.
 This change of our bodies will be made in glorification, and so shall we ever be with the Lord.

 It is not scriptural that all things without exception work together for our good.
-However, I do want to clarify that it is absolutely a true principle that all things that “God does” are for our good.
-As our perfect Heavenly Father, God always has the best interest of his children at heart.
+However, it is absolutely a true principle that all things that GOD DOES are working together in synergy for the good of his children, the called who love God.
+As our perfect Heavenly Father, God always has the best interest of his beloved children at heart.
 When necessary, God sends chastisement for his children in our lives, but even that is evidence of God’s love for us (Heb.
 12:6-8).
 God even sends chastisement for the good and ultimate correction of his children.
 Sometimes when God suffers a trial of our faith to come in our lives, it is oftentimes to purge away the dross and bring us through the fire as a vessel that is more pure for the Master’s use (1 Pet.
 1:7, Prov.
 25:4).
-Therefore, everything that “God does” is always with the ultimate good of his children in mind.
+Therefore, everything that GOD DOES is always working together for the ultimate good of his children.
 With that said, some of the sentiment of Romans 8:28 we addressed before is true, but this verse in context is not the verse to teach that lesson.
 In his providence, God is oftentimes working even in challenging times, to bless his children in the midst of the storm, but that does not mean that he causes every storm to come.
+There are many great verses to teach the overruling providence of God that is working in our lives on a daily basis, but Romans 8:28 is not a providence text to teach that scriptural principle.
 What God does – not all things without exception – is always for the good of his beloved children, both in time and in eternity.